dfigueiredo/PPSMCProduction/README.md

 git clone https://github.com/dfigueiredo/PPSMCProduction
 cd PPSMCProduction
 source set_environment.sh
-PREPAREMCGENERATION <enter> (only for the first time to create your working folder)
+PREPAREMCGENERATION2017 or PREPAREMCGENERATION2018 <enter> (only for the first time to create your working folder)
 ```

 ## Usage